ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 ----------------------------------------------------------------------------------------

+## Run {{ model }} configuration

+If you want to modify your configuration, refer to [Edit {{ model }} configuration](#edit-{{ model.lower() }}-configuration).

+{{ model }} configurations run on [_Gadi_](https://opus.nci.org.au/display/Help/0.+Welcome+to+Gadi#id-0.WelcometoGadi-Overview) through a [PBS job][PBS job] submission managed by _payu_.

+The general layout of a _payu_-supported model run consists of two main directories:

+- The _control_ directory contains the model configuration and serves as the execution directory for running the model (in this example, the cloned directory `~eaccess-om2/1deg_jra55_ryf`).
+- The _laboratory_ directory, where all the model components reside.
+For {{ model }}, it is typically `/scratch/$PROJECT/$USER/access-om2`.

+This separates the small text configuration files from the larger binary outputs and inputs.
+In this way, the _control_ directory can be in the `$HOME` directory (as it is the only filesystem actively backed-up on _Gadi_).
+The quotas for `$HOME` are low and strict, which limits what can be stored there, so it is not suitable for larger files.

+The _laboratory_ directory is a shared space for all `payu` experiments using the same model.

+Within the _laboratory_ directory are two subdirectories within which `payu` automatically creates directories named uniquely for the experiment being run:

+- `work` &rarr; a temporary directory is created within here when the model is run.
+It gets created as part of a run and then removed after the run succeeds.
+- `archive` &rarr; the directory within which the output is stored following each successful run.

+`payu` creates symbolic links in the _control_ directory called `archive` and `work` that point to the corresponding directories in the _laboratory_ directory.

+This design allows multiple self-resubmitting experiments that share common executables and input data to be run simultaneously.

+### Run configuration

+To run a configuration:

+    payu run

+This will submit a single job to the queue with a run length of `restart_period`.  `restart_period` is defined in the `accessom2.nml` file in the _control_ directory.

+!!! note

+    You can add the `-f` option to `payu run` and it will run even if there is an existing non-empty `work` directory created from a previous failed run or from running `payu setup`.

+### Run configuration for multiple years

+If you want to run a configuration multiple times automatically use the option `-n`:

+    payu run -n <number-of-runs>

+This will run `number-of-runs` times with a total length of `restart_period * number-of-runs`, where `restart_period` is the length of each model run.

+For example, to run a configuration for a total of 50 years with `restart_period`  of 5 years the `number-of-runs` should be set to `10`:

+    payu run -n 10

+!!! note

+    `restart_period` is the configuration option that sets how long the model will run.
+See [how to change run length](#change-run-length) for a description of where this is set and how to change it.

 ## Edit {{ model }} configuration

-This section describes how to modify {{ model }} configuration.
+This section describes how to modify {{ model }} configuration.<br>

-Modifications can change the way {{ model }} is run, or how specific model components are configured and coupled together.
-Sometimes changes are required to both, if the model component changes require a change to the resources needed for the model to complete.
+The modifications discussed in this section can change the way {{ model }} is run, or how its specific model components are configured and coupled together.

-The `config.yaml` file located in the _control_ directory, is the _Master Configuration_ file, which controls the general model configuration.
-It contains several parts, some of which it is more likely will need modification, and others are rarely changed without significant understanding of how the model is configured.
+The `config.yaml` file located in the _control_ directory, is the _Master Configuration_ file, which controls the general model configuration.<br>
+It contains several parts, some of which it is more likely will need modification, and others which are rarely changed without having a deep understanding of how the model is configured.

 ### Change run length

-One of the most common changes is to adjust the duration of the model run.
-For example when debugging changes to a model, it is common to reduce the run length to minimise resource consumption and return faster feedback on changes.
+One of the most common changes is to adjust the duration of the model run.<br>
+For example, when debugging changes to a model it is common to reduce the run length to minimise resource consumption and return faster feedback on changes.

-To change the run length, edit the `restart_period` field in the `&date_manager_nml` section of the `~/access-om2/1deg_jra55_ryf/accessom2.nml` file:
+The run length is controlled by the `restart_period` field in the `&date_manager_nml` section of the `~/access-om2/1deg_jra55_ryf/accessom2.nml` file:

     &date_manager_nml
         forcing_start_date = '1958-01-01T00:00:00'